 How can I plan an end-to-end hike of the Rideau Trail?

 An individual End-to-End hike requires a lot of planning.
-It is first essential to obtain a copy of the Rideau Trail maps in order to get an idea of the difficulty of the terrain in each area of the trail and what would be a reasonable day's progress along the route.
-The most challenging (and visually interesting) parts of the Rideau Trail are in the southern half from Kingston to Perth and Smiths Falls.
+It is first essential to obtain a copy of the Rideau Trail maps, or gps files for navigation assistance, in order to get an idea of the difficulty of the terrain in each area of the trail and what would be a reasonable day’s progress along the route.
+The most challenging (and visually interesting) parts of the Rideau Trail are in the southern half from Kingston to Perth.
+Learn more about completing a through hike

 There are limited opportunities to camp along the trail when attempting an End-to-End through hike and some hikers choose to stay in Bed-and-Breakfasts near to the trail.
 For a list of campsites and B&Bs, check out our Overnight Accommodations page.